 The larvae (the immature stage) feed on the inner bark of ash trees, disrupting the tree's ability to transport water and nutrients.
 Adults are dark green, one-half inch in length and one-eighth inch wide, and fly only from April until September, depending on the climate of the area.
-In Tennessee most EAB adults would fly in May and June.
+In Tennessee most EAB adults fly in May and June.
 Larvae spend the rest of the year beneath the bark of ash trees.
 When they emerge as adults, they leave D-shaped holes in the bark about one-eighth inch wide.

 TDA urges area residents and visitors to help prevent the spread of EAB: